guilhermebkel/gbkel-about/experiences/index.md

 In March of 2021, after a company merge, I started working at Bume as a Tech Lead.

-At this new position, I helped them and learned about `Kubernetes, Rancher, EKS, Puppeteer, Microservices, Socket`.
+At this new position, I helped them and learned about `Kubernetes, Rancher, EKS, Puppeteer, Microservices, Socket, Software Scaling, Redis, Queues, Messaging System, Chatbot, Mass Messages, Kibana, Logging, Open Source, Tech Articles`.

-On top of that, it is important to know that I've `helped creating an attendance platform integrated with social medias, reviewed code, architecture softwares, contribute with feedback about other devs`.
+On top of that, it is important to know that I've `helped creating an attendance platform integrated with social medias, reviewing code, architecturing softwares, contributing with feedback about other devs, creating a microservice distributed system of high disponibility/scalability/availability integrated with whatsapp platform, architecturing an end to end chat bot application, creating a system log for microservice, creating a cluster manager service for slave microservices with socket, sharing knowledge by writing article`.

 <br />